Category: Musician or composer

 He had a charismatic stage presence that attracted hundreds of thousands to his performances.
 On March 25, 1983, for example, a show featuring Michael reunited with his brothers and shown as an NBC television special, attracted 47 million viewers.
 This is equivalent to almost the entire population of England.
 Jackson broke a Guinness World Record when 504,000 people attended seven sold-out shows at Wembley Stadium.
 In 1996, Jackson performed 82 concerts in 58 cities to over 4.5 million fans.

-Although few people probably realise it, his clothes and appearance was also intended to be extraordinarily symbolic.
+Although few people probably realise it, his clothes and appearance were also intended to be extraordinarily symbolic.
 Whether consciously or unconsciously, Michael knew his symbolism.
 The curl on his forehead, the design of his shoes, the distinctive black-sequined jacket and the white golf glove decorated with rhinestones, all have a meaning.
 Anna Kisselgoff of The New York Times wrote "The moon-walk that he made famous is an apt metaphor for his dance style.
 How does he do it?
 As a technician, he is a great illusionist, a genuine mime.
 His ability to keep one leg straight as he glides while the other bends and seems to walk requires perfect timing."

 Michael’s 1982 album Thriller is the best-selling album of all time.
 His other albums, including Off the Wall (1979), Bad (1987), Dangerous (1991), and HIStory (1995), also rank among the world's best-selling.
 Some of his other achievements include 13 Grammy Awards as well as the Grammy Legend Award and the Grammy Lifetime Achievement Award; 26 American Music Awards, more than any other artist, including the "Artist of the Century" and "Artist of the 1980s"; 13 number-one singles in the United States in his solo career, more than any other male artist in the Hot 100 era; and the estimated sale of over 400 million records worldwide.